peymanshahidi/minimum_wage/README.md

 ```

 Note that the target, or output is `plots/first_stage.pdf`
-After the colon is what this output depends on, code-wise, which is an R file in the `analysis` folder called `first_stage.R`.
+After the colon is what this output depends on, which is an R file in the `analysis` folder called `first_stage.R`, and a dataset called `df_mw_first.csv` in folder `data`.
-The tabbed-in-line below is the recipe for how the target is constructed.
+The tabbed-in-line entry on the second line is the recipe for how the target is constructed.
-In this case, it is just by running `Rscript` on `first_stage.R.`
+In this case, it is just by running `Rscript` on `first_stage.R`.

 There is some code that is shared across multiple figures or tables in this repository.
 For example, `utilities_outcome_experimental_plots.R` has helper functions used in several plots.